sap-tutorials/btp-adai/tutorials/appstudio-cap-app/appstudio-cap-app.md

 ### Add custom logic

-1. Go to the Explorer..
+1. Go to the Explorer.

 2. In the `srv` folder, create a new file called `service.js`.